jonrutter/huddle-demo/README.md

 ## Description

 I built this project as part of FrontEnd Mentor's front-end challenges.
-The site is a demo landing page for a fictitious web analytics company, Shortly.
+The site is a demo landing page for a fictitious web analytics company, Huddle.

 ![Preview of the Huddle Landing Page project](./github/preview-main.png)